 Tuition Benefit at UMass Campuses: Full-time benefited employees receive a tuition credit per semester for regularly scheduled courses.
 Spouses, domestic partners and dependent children of benefited employees with 2+ full-time years of University service are eligible for a 60% tuition credit for regularly scheduled courses.
 Spouses, domestic partners and dependent children of benefited employees with less than 2 full-time years of University service are eligible for a partial tuition credit.

 Regularly scheduled courses exclude Continuing and Professional Education courses.

 Tuition waivers do not apply to physician training at UMass Worcester Medical School.
 Tuition waivers for graduate level courses are subject to applicable taxes.

 Tuition Remission at non-UMass campuses: Benefited UMass Amherst employees are eligible for tuition remission for courses offered at other Massachusetts public institutions of higher education.

-The HR website on tuition benefits
+The Bursar's website on employee and dependent tuition fee credits.

 Article 27.10, Tuition Remission and Fee Waiver Policies